What's New:

 (FC Privacy Template)

-The FC Privacy Template was developed by DOJ in collaboration with DHS in the joint DHS/DOJ Fusion Process Technical Assistance Program.
-This template was designed specifically to assist fusion center personnel in developing a privacy policy related to the information, intelligence, and suspicious activity report (SAR) information the center gathers, collects, receives, maintains, archives, accesses, discloses, and disseminates to center personnel, governmental agencies, Information Sharing Environment (ISE) participants, and other participating criminal justice and public safety agencies, as well as to private contractors and the general public.
-Provisions contained in this template help centers comply with requirements of the DHS Homeland Security Grant Program Guidance, the ISE Privacy Guidelines, and the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).
+This is the third version of the Fusion Center Privacy, Civil Rights, and Civil Liberties Policy Development Template that was developed by DOJ in collaboration with DHS in the joint DHS/DOJ Fusion Process Technical Assistance Program.
+This version was further supported by the Office of the Program Manager for the Information Sharing Environment (PM-ISE), which is a component of the Office of the Director of National Intelligence, National Security Partnerships/Federal, State, Local, Tribal–Information Sharing.
+It was designed specifically to assist fusion center personnel in developing a privacy, civil rights, and civil liberties (P/CRCL) policy related to the information, intelligence, and suspicious activity report (SAR) information that centers gather, collect, receive, maintain, archive, access, disclose, and disseminate to personnel, governmental agencies, ISE participants, and other participating criminal justice and public safety agencies, as well as to private contractors and the general public.
+Provisions contained in the template help centers comply with requirements of the DHS Homeland Security Grant Program Guidance, the ISE Privacy Guidelines, and the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).

-This online repository ( www.nfcausa.org) of fusion center privacy policies, hosted by the National Fusion Center Association, is a useful policy development resource for those agencies with an intelligence function.
+This online repository (www.nfcausa.org) of fusion center privacy policies, hosted by the National Fusion Center Association, is a useful policy development resource for those agencies with an intelligence function.
 Each policy posted on this site has met all of the criteria outlined in the Fusion Center Privacy Policy Development: Privacy, Civil Rights, and Civil Liberties Policy Template (described above) and has been determined by the DHS Privacy Office to be “at least as comprehensive as the Information Sharing Environment (ISE) Privacy Guidelines.”
 These policies are the result of the joint DHS/DOJ Fusion Process Technical Assistance Program.

 In collaboration with the Bureau of Justice Assistance (BJA) and the Office of the Program Manager for the Information Sharing Environment (PM-ISE), this program provides support to assist federal agencies in the ongoing implementation of the Guidelines to Ensure That the Information Privacy and Other Legal Rights of Americans Are Protected in the Development and Use of the Information Sharing Environment (ISE Privacy Guidelines).
 Privacy technical assistance is provided to federal agencies in the development of privacy policies that comply with the ISE Privacy Guidelines.